connorrothschild/v4/src/routes/post/svelte-scrollytelling.md

 </Code>

-This bit of code uses Svelte's [dollar sign operator](https://dev.to/itsjzt/understanding-svelte-s-dollar-label-syntax-3h2b) `$` to run code reactively.
+This bit of code uses Svelte's [dollar label operator](https://svelte.dev/docs#component-format-script-3-$-marks-a-statement-as-reactive) `$:` to run code reactively.
 In action, this means that the above `if... else` block will run every time the variable `currentStep` changes.
 Then, depending on the value of `currentStep`, the `if... else` block will evaluate differently.

 <Info>